d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 However, conditioning on decoder output is achieved by a *causal* attention pattern (masked multi-head attention of decoder in :numref:`fig_transformer`): any target token can only attend to past and present tokens in the target sequence.

 To pretrain encoder-decoder transformers beyond human-labeled machine translation data, BART :cite:`lewis2019bart` and T5 :cite:`raffel2020exploring` are two concurrent encoder-decoder transformers pretrained on large-scale text corpora.
-Both attempt to reconstruct original text in their pretraining objectives, while the former emphasizes noising input (e.g., masking, deletion, permutation, and rotation) and the later highlights multitask unification with comprehensive ablation studies.
+Both attempt to reconstruct original text in their pretraining objectives, while the former emphasizes noising input (e.g., masking, deletion, permutation, and rotation) and the latter highlights multitask unification with comprehensive ablation studies.

 ### Pretraining T5